 Before contributing to your work culture, employees need to be guided.
 Improving yourself as a leader first will come a long way in the long run.
 Beyond any soft skills, you have to learn what methods for handling work would be best for your team and impose them at an organizational level until they can immerse themselves in them.

 Managers of small teams, or remote teams, have an easier task.
-When you’re working with few employees and projects, simple task lists or detailed task tables will do.
+When you’re working with a few employees and projects, simple task lists or detailed task tables will do.
 You might even consider one of the tools from this list of task prioritization software.

 Here’s an example from Paymo, a work management tool that allows you to take your tasks from creation until delivery and get paid for your work:

 Detailed table view in Paymo